Violence prevention partners

 Next steps

-Selected responders will be eligible to receive work orders over a three-year period.
-The work orders will come from the Neighborhood Safety Department.
+Selected responders are eligible to receive work orders over a three-year period.
+The work orders come from the Neighborhood Safety Department.

 Work orders will be based on